nicolasdahan/ENSAE_NLP/README.md

-# ENSAE: NLP
+# NLP project - Fine-tuning method to classify tweets

-NLP project at ENSAE Paris
+This repository is a project done for the NLP course at ENSAE Paris.

-You will find the dataset used, a report of our work and a Jupyter notebook.